 The Thank a Teacher campaign enables anyone to show their appreciation for the outstanding staff working in education with a free, digital card.
 Each year we celebrate National Thank a Teacher Day, a day when we encourage the whole of the UK to join us in thanking all staff who work in education.

 We run a national awards programme that identifies and celebrates leading teachers from across the UK.
-Any teacher in England, Wales and Northern Ireland can be nominated for a Teaching Award.
+Any teacher in England, Wales, Scotland and Northern Ireland can be nominated for a Teaching Award.

 An in-depth selection process identifies ground-breaking teachers who can go on to receive the accolade of Teaching Award winner.
-The grand final ceremony of the UK Teaching Awards is broadcast on television by BBC2.
+These awards are then covered annually by the BBC.